AI Use Cases/Construction

 Automated Workflow Execution

-For Finance & Accounting, this eliminates the manual reconciliation loop.
-Instead of spending 40-60 hours per month matching invoices to POs and job cost codes, your team receives a prioritized audit queue each morning: high-confidence flags (duplicate invoices, missing certifications, rate violations) are auto-rejected; medium-confidence items (unusual quantity variances, schedule mismatches) route to a single reviewer with all supporting documents pre-staged; low-risk invoices auto-approve.
+For the finance team, this eliminates the manual reconciliation loop.
+Instead of spending days every month matching invoices to POs and job cost codes, your team receives a prioritized audit queue each morning: high-confidence flags (duplicate invoices, missing certifications, rate violations) are auto-rejected; medium-confidence items (unusual quantity variances, schedule mismatches) route to a single reviewer with all supporting documents pre-staged; low-risk invoices auto-approve.
 Project managers and estimators get real-time feedback on cost performance versus bid, so estimation teams can update labor rates and material assumptions before the next proposal cycle.
 Finance controls the approval threshold - you set how aggressively the system auto-approves, and every decision feeds back into the model.

 A Systems-Level Fix